 Firstly, this method is a practical solution for managing memory usage during data transfer, particularly for large data sets.
-By writing received data directly to a file 2048 bytes at a time, we bypass the need to store the entire file in memory at once, effectively addressing potential memory limitations.
+By writing received data directly to a file, we bypass the need to store the entire file in memory at once, effectively addressing potential memory limitations.